 - The penalties listed for drivers over the age of 21 could also apply to minors if convicted of a DUI.

-What Administrative Actions Can Be Taken Against a DUI?
+What Administrative Actions Can Be Taken When You’re Charged with DUI?

-In South Carolina, there are administrative implications as well as criminal laws against a DUI.
+In South Carolina, there are administrative implications as well as criminal laws regarding DUIs.
 If you are charged with driving under the influence, you have 30 days to request a hearing against the Administrative License Revocation.
 If your suspension is overturned, your license will then be restored right away.

-However, if your appeal is rejected, your suspension will take effect, and you will have to attend an Alcohol and Drug Safety Action Program before it can be reinstated.
-If you are a first time DUI offender, once you have enrolled in the program, you may be eligible for a provisional license.
-But, subsequent offenders could be given restricted driving privileges, which is done at the DMV’s discretion.
+However, if your appeal is rejected, your suspension will take effect, and you will have to attend an Alcohol and Drug Safety Action Program (ADSAP) before it can be reinstated.
+If you are a first-time DUI offender, once you have enrolled in the program, you may be eligible for a provisional license.
+Repeat offenders could be given restricted driving privileges, which is done at the DMV’s discretion.

 Can Your License Be Reinstated After a DUI Revocation or Suspension?

-If a DUI charge turns into a conviction, your license will be either suspended or canceled, which will mean that your driving privileges revoked away, and you must then apply with the DMV to have your license reinstated once the revocation or suspension period ends.
+If a DUI charge turns into a conviction, your license will be either suspended or canceled, which will mean that your driving privileges could be revoked and you must then apply with the DMV to have your license reinstated once the revocation or suspension period ends.

 To complete the requirements for license reinstatement, you are required to prove that you have successfully completed the Alcohol and Drug Safety Action Program or a similar program.
 The course costs $500 and can take up to 12 months to complete.
 You may need to pay an additional $2000 for addiction treatment, and you will be required to pay a reinstatement fee of $100 for your license.
 It is also up to you to maintain proof of financial responsibility by filing an SR-22.

-If convicted of DUI in South Carolina, the court could also order that an ignition interlock device be placed on any vehicle you operate for the purpose of breathalyzer tests before the vehicle can be driven.
+If convicted of DUI in South Carolina, the court could also order that an ignition interlock device be placed on any vehicle you operate for the purpose of breathalyzer tests every time you want to drive the vehicle.

 Can a DUI Charge Be Expunged from Your Record?

-Felony DUIs are not expungable, and nor are misdemeanor DUIs.
+Felony DUIs are not expungable, nor are misdemeanor DUIs.

-If you are convicted of a DUI felony, a knowledgeable DUI defense attorney in South Carolina, will be able to explain your rights to you.
-With legal representation from The Jeffcoat Firm, you have an experienced DUI attorney in your corner, always striving to provide you with the best solution to your particular situation.
+If you are convicted of a DUI felony, a knowledgeable DUI defense attorney in South Carolina, will be able to explain your rights to you and work to protect you.
+With legal representation from The Jeffcoat Firm, you have an experienced DUI attorney in your corner fighting to protect you and your rights.